jadzeidan/user-guides/bitbox01/advanced/pairing.md

 ## Level 2: Full second-factor authorization (2FA)
+- Pairs the phone persistently with the BitBox01
+- Reseting the BitBox01 is necessary in order to deactivate 2FA
+- Requires you to confirm transactions on your phone

 ![alt text]({% link assets/images/BitBox01_pairing/ios_sending_01_lock.png  %}){:height="250" width="250"}

+Full "2FA" which makes your phone a second-factor authorization (2FA) device.
 When full 2FA is enabled, possession of the mobile phone is required in order to spend coins.
-Full 2FA is enabled using the 'Settings' tab in the desktop app.
-Under the hood, an encrypted single-use PIN is sent to the mobile app, decrypted there, and returned to the BitBox when pressing the Accept button.

 >**Warning!** Be sure that you have a valid microSD card backup and know your recovery password before enabling 2FA.
 [Click here to see how to check if you have a valid backup.]({%link bitbox01/basics/managing-backups.md %}#verifying-a-backup) Once enabled, the microSD slot, necessary for backups, and mobile app pairing is disabled.
 These are re-enabled only after resetting your BitBox01.
 To then restore your wallet you will need the **microSD card backup and your recovery password!**